 But what if you try the pro and con chart and the right decision still isn’t clear?
 You’ve done all the research you can about your possible choices; you’ve journaled your thoughts; you’ve sought the advice of your friends and loved ones.
 But you’re still absolutely stuck between two or more choices that seem equally attractive.
 How can you break this stalemate?

 Today we’re going to go over a decision making hack that expands on and improves the technique practiced by old Ben.
 When you’re agonizing over a decision, it can help you discover which choice would really be best.

 How to Decide Between Two or More Attractive Possibilities

 Every decision has its advantages and disadvantages.
 The trick is to figure out which choice will give you more of the former and less of the latter.
 A typical pro and con chart can be too vague.
 This is where a decision “balance sheet” comes in.
 If you want to get really fancy, philosophers who study decision making (yes, there is such a thing) call it a “multi-attribute optimization chart.”
 Get out a sheet of paper, gents, you’re about to become The Decider.

 1. Make your columns.
 You need two columns.
 Label the first column “Element” and the second column “Importance Factor.”
 Next to those two columns, create as many columns as you have possible choices.
 Label these columns with the names of your choices.
 For example, “Job in Seattle” and “Job in Phoenix.”
-If drawing this out by freehand takes too much time for you, just download this template and use it.

 2. List the important elements of your decision.
 In your “Element” column, list all the major elements that influence your decision.
 For example, if you’re trying to decide between jobs, you would list things like location, pay, benefits, job security, work hours, enjoyment, etc.